Apitegromab (SRK-015) is a laboratory-made monoclonal antibody that works to block the activation of a skeletal muscle

-The U.S. Food and Drug Administration granted apitegromab orphan drug designation in March 2018 and rare pediatric disease status in August 2020.
+The U.S. Food and Drug Administration granted apitegromab orphan drug designation in March 2018, rare pediatric disease status in August 2020, and fast track designation in May 2021.
 The European Medicines Agency also designated the treatment an orphan drug in December 2018.
 Such designations provide financial and regulatory incentives to aid a therapy’s approval.

 Last updated: May 26, 2021